-Whether from sports or basic physical activity, your flexor tendon can easily be damaged.
-The flexor tendon, made up of tissues in the palm side of your hand, can make it difficult to bend your thumb or fingers.
+Your flexor tendon can easily be damaged from sports or physical activity.
+The flexor tendon, made of tissues in the palm side of your hand, can make it difficult to bend your thumb or fingers.
+Flexor tendonitis is when the tendons connecting the forearm muscles to the fingers become inflamed or irritated.
+These tendons help control the movement of the fingers and are essential for tasks like gripping and grasping.
 Flexor tendonitis can be painful and sometimes stop hand movement altogether.

-The tendons at the top of the hand, extensor tendons, straighten the fingers.
-The flexor tendons, located on the palm side of your hand, bend the fingers.
+The extensor tendons (at the top of the hand) straighten the fingers.
+The flexor tendons on the palm side of your hand bend the fingers.

-When you are straightening or bending your fingers, your tendons are moving through small tunnels known as tendon sheaths.
-These tendon sheaths allow for the tendons to remain in place next to the bone.
+When you straighten or bend your fingers, your tendons move through small tunnels known as tendon sheaths.
+These tendon sheaths allow the tendons to remain next to the bone.

 Flexor tendonitis can occur when there is a strain on the tendons.
 This strain can cause unwanted pain and stress.

-Any damage to the tendon in the forearm, wrist, palm or along the finger will stop all movement in the finger.
+Damage to the tendon in the forearm, wrist, palm, or along the finger can stop all movement in the finger.
 If a tendon becomes torn, any tension on it will create a rubber band effect and cause it to weaken.
-This makes the healing process slow.
+This slows the healing process.

 If a deep cut occurs, damage to nerves or blood vessels may occur.
 This is very serious and requires immediate surgery to remedy.

 There are a few common signs of flexor tendonitis: